tosharewith/postgres-age-operator/README.md

 ✅ **Graph + Relational**: Best of both worlds - graph queries with Cypher, relational queries with SQL
 ✅ **Cloud Native**: Designed for Kubernetes from the ground up
 ✅ **High Availability**: Automatic failover and replica management
-✅ **Production Ready**: Based on battle-tested Crunchy PostgreSQL Operator
+✅ **Production Ready**: Based on battle-tested Crunchy Data PostgreSQL Operator
 ✅ **GitOps Friendly**: Declarative configuration for your entire database stack

 ## Quick Start